A black frying pan sits on a gas stovetop in a modern kitchen, with vegetables in the foreground.

 Even Heat Distribution

-The flat bottom Wok offers more even heat distribution.
-Because the bottom surface lays flat on the stove, the heat is able to transfer throughout the entire Wok evenly, which heats your food completely.
+The flat bottom wok offers more even heat distribution.
+Because the bottom surface lays flat on the stove, the heat is able to transfer throughout the entire wok evenly, which thoroughly and completely heats your food.

 Cooks Larger Portions